zaid1244567/CORE-JAVA-FOUNDATOION/README.md

 **============method overriding================**

-1) have same method in child class which is there in parent class but there will be change in implementation of child class method is known as method overriding
+1) having same method name in child class which is there in parent class but there will be change in implementation of child class method is known as method overriding

-2) without inheritance overriding is not possible
+2) without inheritance overriding is not possible and method overriding is a concept of inheritance

 3) there should be minimum one child class to override the method